csc207group76/connecthub/README.md

 ## Overview
 ConnectHub is a forum for meaningful discussions, offering easy post management and personalized feeds based on your interests.

 This is a project for the course CSC207 at the University of Toronto.
-It aims to helps connect students together to discuss various topics, such as Java.
+It aims to help connect students and provide a platform for them to discuss various topics such as Java.

 ## Table of Contents
 1. [Description](#description)